alx-sch/42_get_next_line/README.md

     -  **`BUFFER_SIZE`**: The size of the buffer used for reading from the file descriptor.
 The variable type should be provided by the user as needed in the main.c (e.g. `#define BUFFER_SIZE_TYPE size_t`).
     - **`FD_SIZE`** (bonus):  The maximum number of file descriptors the program is designed to handle.
 This value represents the size of the array (`static char *stash[FD_SIZE]`) used to store content for multiple file descriptors.
 The variable type should be provided by the user as needed in the main.c (e.g. `#define FD_SIZE_TYPE size_t`).

-Dynamic Memory Management:

-Linked lists allow dynamic memory allocation for each line of text, ensuring that memory is used efficiently based on the actual size of each line.
-This is particularly useful in scenarios where the length of lines varies significantly.
-Buffer Management:

-Linked lists can help manage the buffer for reading and storing characters efficiently.
-Each node in the linked list can represent a portion of the line, and as characters are read, new nodes can be dynamically allocated.
-Ease of Concatenation:

-Linked lists make it easier to concatenate characters or strings.
-When reading data in chunks, new nodes can be added to the list, and the linked structure allows efficient concatenation without needing to move or copy large chunks of data.
-Scalability:

-Linked lists provide a scalable solution, especially when dealing with files containing large lines or when there is a need to handle a large number of lines.
-The ability to allocate memory dynamically ensures that the program can adapt to varying line lengths and file sizes.
-Efficient Memory Release:

-When using linked lists, it's generally easier to release memory efficiently.
-Nodes can be traversed and freed individually, ensuring that memory is deallocated as soon as it is no longer needed.
-Facilitates Modularity:

-A linked list implementation can be more modular, making it easier to understand and maintain.
-Each node can encapsulate the logic for handling a portion of the line, leading to a more organized and readable codebase.
-Adaptability to Different Data Sources:

-Linked lists provide flexibility, making it easier to adapt the get_next_line function to different data sources.
-Whether reading from a file, a socket, or any other stream, the linked list structure can be adapted to handle various scenarios.

-In Summary, the use of linked lists allows for a more flexible and efficient handling of lines of text with varying lengths and dynamic memory allocation needs.

 ## Handling of Binary Data
-Binary files, such as executables, images, and audio files (.exe, /jpeg, .png. .mp3, etc.), contain data in formats not composed of readable characters.
-While the project's specifications allow for undefined behavior when reading binary files, it's advisable to handle binary data in a controlled way to avoid unexpected outputs or issues.
+Binary files, such as executables, images, and audio files (.exe, .jpeg, .png, .mp3, etc.), contain data in formats not composed of readable characters.
+While the project's specifications allow for undefined behavior when reading binary files, it's good practice to handle binary data in a controlled way to avoid unexpected outputs or issues.

-Example of an output when reading binary data:
+Here's an example of an output when reading binary data:
 ```bash
 �=ѧ�?k`m�N+�f�|�x�f��V�����x��v=]���BEUg#D
 ֡�z���� =��ʵ���U|��gHt>ײ�����D�[���ɟ�9ѧ{B��X�o_���q��7=��꼋��ڏ��
 @�^���Jǋ���S}'��N��Yk���        &걋9���Г��V��*�_�����Lь��P
 ```

-The follown
+The following function checks if the read data contains ASCII values less than 32 or greater than 126, as well as NULL terminators, which are not indicative of an EOF.
+This helps to identify binary data.
 ```C
 int	ft_isbinary(char *stash)
 {